rradczewski/ymmv/_posts/2019-03-07-learning-by-testing.md

 ## Slow down to go faster

 The first step is to take a lot of time upfront to write the description, something that is crucially important but oftentimes neglected.
 Just as with commit messages, we're quick to dismiss the description of a test as something not worth investing time in.
-In both cases, the immediate value isn't obvious – after all we usually have a CI system that will fail if tests not pass, but not when the description is bad – so it requires not just discipline, but also understanding about the value of these "chores" to keep the practice going.
+In both cases, the immediate value isn't obvious – after all we usually have a CI system that will fail if tests not pass, but not when the description is bad – so it requires not just discipline, but also understanding about the value of these „chores“ to keep the practice going.

 ## Context is king